Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 # On Building and Deploying LVA-ALPR
 Repo for curbside pick-up demo using ALPR models in Live Video Analytics platform.

-## Specification

-Using a video from 3 fixed cameras, the solution will:
-- identify a vehicle by its license plate (LP) from a stream of live video
-- use the identity to retrieve an "order" associated with the identity
-- display the order along with supporting information about the vehicle (e.g., the LP, an image of the vehice)
-- the solution should identify a vehicle within 3 seconds

-We are making the following assumptions:
-- daytime lighting conditions
-- car pulls into a specific, monitored parking spot (one of two)
-- the car LP exists in the system and is unique (i.e. state is not identified at this time)

 ## Prerequisites

 * An active Azure subscription with these resources deployed in it: